 This chapter describes the settings for your Internet connection and your wireless local area network (LAN) connection.
-When you perform the initial configuration of your wireless router using the Resource CD as described in the NETGEAR Wireless-N Router Setup Manual, these settings are specified automatically for you.
+When you perform the initial configuration of your wireless router using the Resource CD as described in the NETGEAR Wireless Router Setup Manual, these settings are specified automatically for you.
 This chapter provides further details about these connectivity settings, as well as instructions on how to log in to the router for further configuration.

-Note: NETGEAR recommends using the Smart WizardTM on the Resource CD for initial configuration, as described in the NETGEAR Wireless-N Router Setup Manual.
+Note: NETGEAR recommends using the Smart WizardTM on the Resource CD for initial configuration, as described in the NETGEAR Wireless Router Setup Manual.

-- "Using the Setup Manual" on page 1-1" - "Logging In To Your Wireless Router" on page 1-2 - "Configuring Your Internet Connection Using the Smart Setup Wizard" on page 1-5 - "Viewing and Configuring Basic ISP Settings" on page 1-5 - "Setting Up and Testing Basic Wireless Connectivity" on page 1-10
+- "Using the Setup Manual" on page 1-1 - "Logging In To Your Wireless Router" on page 1-2 - "Selecting a Language for Your Screen Display" on page 1-4 - "Configuring Your Internet Settings Using the Setup Wizard" on page 1-6 - "Viewing and Configuring Basic Internet Settings" on page 1-6 - "Setting Up and Testing Basic Wireless Connectivity" on page 1-11